Table of contents:

 Session 2 - Fellows begin service with Kickoff Orientiation on Monday, June 15, 2015 and complete the program on August 28, 2015.

-Fellows serve full-time with nonprofit host sites, completing projects that aim to expand these organizations’ capacity to effectively achieve their missions and serve their constituents.
-Before the start of the fellowship, New Sector works with each host site to develop a project scope that provides a meaningful, impactful, and challenging experience.
-You can read more about typical host site projects here.
+Fellows serve full-time with nonprofit and community organizations, completing projects that aim to expand these organizations’ capacity to effectively achieve their missions and serve their constituents.
+Before the start of the Fellowship, New Sector works with each host site to develop a project scope that provides a meaningful, impactful, and challenging experience.
+The following are examples of project types that Fellows complete: